-Building Stronger Intro and Upper-Level Courses Workshop Sessions
+Building Stronger Intro and Upper-Division Courses Workshop Sessions

 Applicants for a Courses workshop will experience the following sessions.
 A one day workshop will include key elements from Designing Effective and Engaging Courses which address the four elements of developing goals and learning outcomes, Metacognition & Motivation, Active Learning and Assessment.
 If your workshop is longer than one day, you can choose to expand on any of these sub-categories in more detail as you also choose a given theme(s).

 Finding the time, energy, and inspiration to develop a new course or to re-design an existing course can be a challenge for faculty.
 Building on more than a decade of On the Cutting Edge workshops, this session will help faculty establish student learning goals for their course and, in the context of those goals, develop course materials that reflect best practices in effective teaching and assessment.

 Learn more about this topic: Course Design Tutorial

 Thinking about what you want your students to be able to know and do before you start developing activities and assessments for your goals assures that learning is aligned to what you want them to get out of your course.
 Being explicit with goals and learning outcomes, students are able to have a better understanding of how to meet your expectations from the course.

 Understanding what our students are learning is fundamental to good teaching.
 Within a class, this understanding guides our next steps with each student.
 On the scale of a course, it allows us to assess where our methods and materials are achieving the desired outcome and when they need revision.
 This session will provide faculty with additional tools for understanding what their students are actually learning.